vxlang/vxlang-page/README.md

 1.0.0
 ---
+- `1.1.8.0`
+  - [Virtualizer] Fixed to be encrypted via a random key at byte code compilation time.
+  - [Virtualizer] Added encryption to a specific bytecode.
+  - [Packer] Shell code generation has been accelerated a little.
 - `1.1.7.0`
   - [Virtualizer] The virtual machine has been updated, and code and register references have been optimized.
   - [Virtualizer] Obfuscation has been updated.